Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: When Do Explanations Perform Model Recovery?

 \subsection{No Free Lunch Theorem for Explanation Methods}

-An important implication of the function approximation perspective is that no explanation can be optimal across all neighborhoods for each explanation is designed to perform LFA in a specific neighborhood.
-We distill this intuitive observation into the following theorem.
+An important implication of the function approximation perspective is that no explanation can be optimal across all neighbourhoods because each explanation is designed to perform LFA in a specific neighbourhood.
+This is especially true for explanations of non-linear models.
+We formalize this intuition into the following theorem.